Courland Pocket: Soviet and Russian accounts

 The First Courland Battle was intended to destroy German forces.
-After that failure, official accounts ignore Courland, stating only that the Soviet goal was to prevent the Germans from escaping.
+After that failure, official Soviet accounts ignore Courland, stating only that the Soviet goal was to prevent the Germans from escaping.

 In this account, the Soviet actions in Courland were defensive blocking operations.
 Hostilities consisted of containing German breakout attempts, and the Red Army made no concerted effort to capture the Courland Pocket, which was of little strategic importance after the isolation of Army Group North, whereas the main offensive effort was required for the Vistula-Oder and Berlin Offensives.
 Soviet forces suffered correspondingly low casualties.
 The modern research of Grigoriy Krivosheev indicates a total of 160,948 Soviet casualties between 16 February and 8 May 1945": 30,501 "irrecoverable" and 130,447 "medical" losses.

 According to the Russian historian Aleksei Isaev, Courland was a peripheral front for both the Soviets and Germans.
 The Soviet goal was to prevent the German troops there from being transported by sea to reinforce the defense of Berlin.
 Soviet operations intended to further isolate and also destroy the enemy, but the strength of the attacking troops was too low to make any significant progress in the difficult terrain.
 The Soviet commanders worked competently and as a result the reported casualties were low.